ING Lifelong Income

 - The maximum percentage applied is 4.65% for a policyholder aged 85.

 This percentage does not change throughout the lifetime of the contract.

-- If the fund value increases, so does your income.
+- If the fund value has increases, so does your income.

-- If the fund value decreases, your income stays the same.
+- If the fund value has gone down, your income stays the same.

 The annuity is taken from the remaining balance of your contract by reducing the number of units that make it up.
 The payment of the annuity is therefore going to start reducing the value of your contract as and when payments are made.
 The guarantee costs are also deducted from your reserve (1.1% each year).